matter-labs/era-contracts/docs/chain_management/upgrade_process.md

 Upgrade information is composed in the form of a [DiamondCutData](../../l1-contracts/contracts/state-transition/libraries/Diamond.sol#L75) struct.
 During the upgrade, the chain's DiamondProxy will delegateCall the `initAddress` with the provided `initCalldata`, while the facets that the `DiamondProxy` will be changed according to the `facetCuts`.
 This scheme is very powerful and it allows to change anything in the contract.
 However, we typically have a very specific set of changes that we need to do.
 To facilitate these, two contracts have been created:

 1. [BaseZkSyncUpgrade](../../l1-contracts/contracts/upgrades/BaseZkSyncUpgrade.sol) - Generic template with function that can be useful for upgrades
-2. [DefaultUpgrade](../../l1-contracts/contracts/upgrades/DefaultUpgrade.sol) - Default implementation of the `BaseZkSyncUpgrade`, contract that is most often planned to be used as diamond intialization when doing upgrades.
+2. [DefaultUpgrade](../../l1-contracts/contracts/upgrades/DefaultUpgrade.sol) - Default implementation of the `BaseZkSyncUpgrade`, contract that is most often planned to be used as diamond initialization when doing upgrades.

 > Note, that the Gateway upgrade will be more complex than the usual ones and so a similar, but separate [process](../upgrade_history/gateway_upgrade/upgrade_process.md) will be used for it.
 It will also use its own custom implementation of the `BaseZkSyncUpgrade`: [GatewayUpgrade](../../l1-contracts/contracts/upgrades/GatewayUpgrade.sol).